fergald/explainer-messageport-close/README.md

 * **Do the features in your specification introduce new state for an origin that persists across browsing sessions?**
   * No.
 * **Do the features in your specification expose information about the underlying platform to origins?**
-  * It exposes timing when the document has been destroyed.
-This information is already accessible by WeakRef.
+  * It exposes timing
+   when the document has been destroyed.
+   This information is already accessible by `WeakRef`.
    Right now a page that wanted this information as close as possible to the destruction event could poll the WeakRef frequently while allocating engaging in activity that triggers GC.
    By introducing the close event, this information will be delivered promptly.
    However, the listener cannot know if the close event is caused by document destruction/explicit close/just general GC due to being unreferenced.
 * **Does this specification allow an origin to send data to the underlying platform?**
   * None.
 * **Do features in this specification enable access to device sensors?**